-In addition to all of the world-wide job boards like Dave’s ESL Café, Indeed, and TEFL Heaven, CPjobs is another great resource for finding teaching jobs in Hong Kong.
 I found my current job through Uproot.
 I sent Uproot my CV and they sent back to me a few positions and were happy to answer any questions I had about the move to Hong Kong.

 Want to get abroad but feel like something is holding you back?

 Schedule a 1:1 video call with Kat, the founder of Girls Gone Working.
 After 7 years of living and working abroad and now with over a year of online experience, she's ready to help you accomplish your goals!

 During this mentoring session, you'll get all your questions answered to feel confident and ready to move abroad.
 You'll also get a follow-up email with a personalized actionable plan to keep you accountable leading up to your move.

 Take advantage of the calls now while they're only $25 USD.
 For $25 you'll get a 1:1 video call for 40 minutes plus an email with personalized actionable steps after our call.
 This price will only last to help make our time in quarantine a little easy by planning for sunnier days in the future.
 After that, the price will go back up to it's original value of $50 USD.